sujitseth/GettingandCleaningData/CodeBook.md

 'test/y_test.txt': Test labels.

-## The following files are available for the train and test data.
-Their descriptions are equivalent.
+## The following files are available for the train and test data

 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.